 Contact the Office of Local Government to learn more or join the trial.

-The trial streamlines NSW Government processes to make it easier for councils to approve outdoor dining for existing food and beverage venues such as small bars, pubs, cafes and restaurants.
+The trial streamlines NSW Government processes to make it easier for councils to approve outdoor dining for existing food and beverage businesses such as small bars, pubs, cafes, restaurants and entertainment venues.

 Businesses interested in streamlined outdoor dining approvals should first contact their council to ask about their participation in the trial.
 Learn more about which councils are areas are participating below.